-My long-term work documenting micro economies in coastal communities was exhibited in England.
-It showcased works by select Indian women photographers, and published in a coffee-table book.
+Her long-term documentation of coastal micro-economies was exhibited in England as part of a showcase of Indian women photographers, and published in a coffee-table book.

 Long-term photo project